 - 3 Thesis Credits (ENG 909) taken during student’s final semester.
 Third year students may also enroll in an additional 3 credits of studio hours in their last year with the apporval of their thesis advisor and the Program Director.

 Funding, Teaching Assistantships, Grants, and Awards

 Ours is a fully-funded MFA program.
-All accepted MFA students are offered a full funding package, typically a GTA appointment in the Writing Program, for three years, including tuition remission, health insurance, a modest but livable stipend (in 2018 it was about $15000 per year for teaching 1-2 courses per semester).
-The only thing MFA students are responsible for are university fees (around $1100/year).
+All accepted MFA students are offered a full funding package, typically a GTA appointment in the Writing Program, for three years, including tuition remission, health insurance, a modest but livable stipend (in 2019 it was about $16100 per year for teaching 1-2 courses per semester).
+The only thing MFA students are responsible for are university fees (around $1350/year).

 Most qualified MFA students will likely get the chance to teach creative writing workshops during their time here, if they're interested.
 (GTAs teach approximately 20 sections each year of Introduction to Creative Nonfiction, Fiction, or Poetry.
 These are assigned through a competitive yearly application process.)

-Graduate Teaching Assistantships: All GTAs are selected annually to teach two courses each semester in the Writing Program, but they usually have a reduced teaching load during their first and final semesters (so the teaching is usually 1-2, 2-2, 2-1).
+Graduate Teaching Assistantships: All GTAs are selected annually to teach three courses in the Writing Program: The teaching load is 1-2, 2-1, 2-1.
 They are appointed by the Head of the English Department on the recommendations of the program faculties.

 Second- and third-year GTA reappointments are granted provisionally, taking into account coursework and teaching performance (courses completed, grades earned, faculty recommendations, students' evaluations, supervisory reports, and the candidate's participation in preceptorship).